 Instead, what I want you to take away from this is realizing that when there’s a change in your life or in your spouse’s life or in your family, that it’s normal for there to be stress associated with that.
 And it’s even more reason to be conscious about the way that you’re interacting with yourself.
 Be aware of how you’re treating yourself, giving yourself even more grace.
 Also, be aware of the way you’re treating the people around you, especially the people that live in the same house as you.

-1. Listen, 2.
-Create A Calm Environment, 3.
-Take Time To Adjust To Change
+Listen, Create A Calm Environment, And Take Time To Adjust To Change

 So here are the three things to ask yourself.
 If you have been finding that you and your spouse are not getting along at home, the first is: Are you seeking to be heard more than you are seeking to hear what your spouse is going through?